-New York, NY...This autumn, the New Museum will present the first New York survey exhibition of the work of the German artist Carsten Höller (b.
+New York, NY...This autumn, the New Museum will present the first New York survey exhibition of the work of the artist Carsten Höller (b.
 1961, Brussels, lives and works Stockholm).
-Over the past twenty years, Höller has created a world that is equal parts laboratory and test site, exploring such themes as childhood, safety, love, the future, and doubt.
-Höller left his early career as a scientist in 1993 to devote himself exclusively to art making, and his work is often reminiscent of research experiments.
+Over the past twenty years, Höller has created a world that is equal parts laboratory and fun house, exploring such themes as safety, childhood, love, happiness, transportation, and the future.
+Höller left his early career as a scientist in 1994 to devote himself exclusively to art making, and his work is often reminiscent of research experiments.
 His pieces are designed to explore the limits of human sensorial perception and logic through carefully controlled participatory experiences.